Ja Rule Tweets Response To Eminem’s Diss On ‘Kamikaze’

 Recently Eminem released a new album.

 Kamikaze dropped, virtually without warning, on August 31.
-Since thin the album has spread far and wide across the internet, claiming top spots on streaming platform charts, like Spotify and Apple music.
+Since then, the album has spread far and wide across the internet, claiming top spots on streaming platform charts like Spotify and Apple Music.
 Eminem has also been trending on social media sites like Twitter.

 According to Complex, Ja Rule recently took to his own Twitter, in responding to the Kamikaze song, “The Greatest.”
 In the song, Eminem mentions the rapper by name, indicating he hasn’t forgiven Ja Rule for bringing Hailie into the feud back in 2002.